University accommodation room offer terms and conditions

-Students withdrawing on medical or health grounds may (in the University’s discretion), be granted exemption from the four week termination charge.
+Students withdrawing on medical or health grounds may, be granted exemption from the four week termination charge.

-(iv) Termination by the University (i.e.for breach of Residential Rules or non-payment of accommodation fees).
+Termination by the University (i.e. for breach of Residential Rules or non-payment of accommodation fees).

-If you are offered accommodation you must comply at all times with the Residential Rules outlined below (together with all other terms and conditions outlined herein).
+(iv) If you are offered accommodation you must comply at all times with the Residential Rules outlined below and University Rules (together with all other terms and conditions outlined herein).

-This is because the University owes a duty of care to all its students and other third parties and we may need to terminate your licence early if your conduct is such that it adversely impacts on others (i.e. on their health, safety, wellbeing or academic progress etc.).
+Breach of accommodation/University rules and regulations could result in students being asked to leave University Residence.
+The University of Bath may also take the requisite legal actions to evict students on disciplinary grounds.
+This is because the University owes a duty of care to all its students and other third parties and we may need to terminate your contract early if your conduct is such that it adversely impacts on others (i.e. on their health, safety, wellbeing or academic progress etc.).

 If your conduct is such that it constitutes or may constitute a breach of University’s Regulations for Students, please also note that action may also/otherwise be taken against you in accordance with our Disciplinary Regulations for Students or our Fitness to Study Policy (as deemed appropriate).